Securely signing in to Google

 Examples: Computers at libraries or internet cafes

-Public computers, if well-maintained, automatically clear a user’s web history and cookies.
+Public computers, if well-maintained, automatically clear a user’s search history and cookies.
 If you’re unsure, we recommend that you use the private browsing feature of the browser.
 If private browsing isn’t available, clear the browser’s history, cache, and cookies before and after you use the device.

 Devices shared with a few people

 If you only plan to use the device briefly, such as when visiting a friend or relative, we suggest using private browsing.